 Ilija Mitrev Penusliski is counsel in the International Arbitration and Public International Law practices.

-He has experience in international arbitrations under the ICSID, UNCITRAL, SCC and ICC Rules, with a focus on investment and energy disputes.
+He has experience in international arbitrations under most major institutional rules, including the ICSID, UNCITRAL, SCC and ICC Rules, with a focus on investment and energy disputes.
 He has also acted as Assistant to the Tribunal in ICSID proceedings.

-- The Republic of Lithuania as Respondent in an ICSID arbitration brought by Veolia Environnement S.A. and others in relation to district heating and power generation systems in Lithuania (ICSID Case No. ARB/16/3).
+- The Republic of Lithuania, Respondent in an ICSID arbitration brought by Veolia Environnement S.A. and others in relation to district heating and power generation systems in Lithuania (ICSID Case No. ARB/16/3).
 The claims are brought under the Lithuania-France bilateral investment treaty.

-- The majority shareholders in the former Yukos Oil Company as Claimants in a series of three arbitrations against the Russian Federation in relation to the expropriation of their investment in the company.
-The claims were brought under the Energy Charter Treaty, a multilateral treaty governing trade and investment in the energy sector.
-The arbitrations were conducted in accordance with the UNCITRAL Arbitration Rules and were administered by the Permanent Court of Arbitration (PCA) in The Hague.
-In an Interim Award, the Arbitral Tribunal decided that it had jurisdiction over the dispute and that the claims were admissible.
-In its Final Award, the Arbitral Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients, which makes this the largest arbitral award ever rendered by an arbitral tribunal.
+- The majority shareholders in the former Yukos Oil Company, Claimants in a series of three UNCITRAL arbitrations in The Hague against the Russian Federation in relation to the expropriation of their investment in the company.
+The claims were brought under the Energy Charter Treaty.
+The Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients, the largest award ever rendered by an arbitral tribunal.
 The Tribunal also ordered the Respondent to reimburse to our clients 75% of the legal fees they had incurred in these proceedings, as well as 100% of the arbitration costs.
-We continue to advise our clients in the post-award phase.

 - The Republic of Lithuania in arbitration proceedings commenced by Russian State-owned gas company Gazprom in relation to Lithuania’s unbundling of gas transmission from gas production and supply in the Lithuanian gas distribution company Lietuvos Dujos, in compliance with the EU Third Energy Package and in particular Directive (EC) 2009/73.
-The proceedings were brought under the 1999 Russia-Lithuania BIT and were conducted under the 1976 UNCITRAL Arbitration Rules.
+The proceedings were brought under the 1999 Lithuania-Russian Federation bilateral investment treaty and were conducted under the 1976 UNCITRAL Arbitration Rules.

-- Electricité de France (EDF) as Claimant in an UNCITRAL arbitration against the Republic of Hungary.
+- Electricité de France (EDF), Claimant in a UNCITRAL arbitration against the Republic of Hungary.
 The dispute arose from termination of the Power Purchase Agreements put in place during the privatization of the electricity sector.
 The claims were brought under the Energy Charter Treaty and the arbitration was conducted in accordance with UNCITRAL Rules.

 - A European energy company, buyer in a long-term gas supply agreement, in an ICC arbitration in Geneva against another European energy company.
 The dispute arose out of a long-term gas purchase agreement and the disconnect between the price formula, based on oil products, and the situation in the buyer’s market, in which market price plays an important role.
 English law applied.

-- A West African energy company as Respondent in an UNCITRAL arbitration in Geneva initiated by a European energy company.
-The dispute arose from the revision of a price formula in two long term contracts for the sale of liquefied natural gas.
+- A West African energy company, Respondent in a UNCITRAL arbitration in Geneva initiated by a European energy company.
+The dispute arose from the revision of a price formula in two long-term contracts for the sale of liquefied natural gas.
 English law applied.

 Experience as Arbitrator